manimino/ducks/dbox/mutable/how_it_works.md

 ## How It Works, Mutable Edition

-Here's more detailed pseudocode of a FilterBox:
+Here's more detailed pseudocode of a DBox:

 ```
-class FilterBox:
+class DBox:
     # holds each attribute index and the id-to-object map
     indexes = {
         'attr1': MutableAttrIndex(),